 The Moran Arts Foundation is committed to supporting the Arts in Australia and the art of photography.
 A first prize worth fifty thousand dollars ($50,000) is awarded to the winner with $1,000 awarded to each finalist.
 Transport of the printed finalist works from your home state to and from the Sydney venue is also paid for by the Moran Arts Foundation.
 All semi-finalist works are published on www.moranprizes.com.au and will be promoted through social media.

-Currently with an annual first prize of fifty thousand dollars ($50,000), the Prize is an important part of Australia's Arts calendar.
 The Moran Prize is acquisitive and the winning photograph(s) immediately becomes the property of the Moran Arts Foundation, to be held and exhibited permanently as part of the Moran Arts Foundation Collection.

-Open Section - $80,000 in prize money with the winner awarded $50,000.
-All finalists will each receive $1,000 + opportunity to exhibit at Juniper Hall Paddington.
+Open Section - $80,000 prize pool with the winner awarded $50,000.
+All 30 finalists will each receive $1,000.

 Primary School Student Category, Kindergarten to Year 6 - A digital camera will be awarded to 25 selected winners plus a certificate of merit.

 There is a non-refundable entry fee of $30 for each photograph submitted.